Business Models

 Millions of people wake up every day and go off to a corporate job they hate.
 They work hard, make money for their company, and return home with little to show for it.
 They may have health benefits and a steady paycheck, but no real sense of purpose.

-Find that purpose by being your own boss.
+Find that purpose by being a small business owner.
 Control your destiny.
 Think of your years in the corporate world as a training ground.
 You developed your skills and experience, waiting for the right time to put them to work building a business of your own.

-There are four main ways you might go from employee to entrepreneur, each with its own risks and rewards.
+There are four main types of businesses you might go from employee to entrepreneur, each with its own pros and cons.

 Find Your Franchise